Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Experiments

-In this section, we analyze the inference cost, the relationship between training time and context length, and the extrapolation capability of DRT.
-In the inference cost analysis, We skip RPT as because it has a similar cost to DRT.
-We mainly compare the inference speed and memory cost of DRT, Landmark Attention, and Block Recurrent TFM, with and without CPU memory offloading.
-In the extrapolation experiments, we utilize the pre-trained models described in \S~\ref{sec:long-range_lm} to assess their performance with extended context lengths.
+In this section, we fine-tune all baselines under the same configurations and evaluate them against downstream tasks, including summarization~\citep{nallapati-etal-2016-abstractive,narayan-etal-2018-dont}, NIAH tests akin to RULER.
+The details for the NIAH tests are described in Appendix~\ref{sec:niah_details}.
+Then we analyze the inference cost, the relationship between training time and context length, the training throughput, and the extrapolation capability of DRT.
+In the inference cost analysis, We skip RPT because it has a similar cost to DRT.
+In the extrapolation experiments, we utilize the pre-trained models described in \S~\ref{sec:long-range_lm} to assess their perplexity on longer inputs.

+\paragraph{Results.} From Table~\ref{tbl:downstream_tasks}, we observe that DRT significantly outperforms all baselines in the summarization tasks, validating its capability to effectively utilize long contexts.
+Notably, in the single NIAH test, DRT maintains 100\% performance even with a context length of up to 16 million tokens, demonstrating its strong length generalization ability in long-context scenarios.
+Furthermore, in the 2-hop NIAH test, DRT$_{\text{retrieval}\times 2}$ performs comparably to Landmark Attn at context lengths below 16K tokens while successfully extrapolating to longer context lengths beyond 64K tokens.
+Additionally, DRT$_{\text{retrieval}\times 2}$ significantly outperforms DRT$_{\text{retrieval}\times 1}$, confirming our hypothesis that conducting causal retrieval every $G$-layer contributes to scenarios requiring multiple retrievals.

-\paragraph{Results.} Table~\ref{tbl:inference_analysis} shows DRT significantly outperforms Landmark Attn in terms of memory footprint and inference speed.
+Table~\ref{tbl:inference_analysis} shows DRT significantly outperforms Landmark Attn in terms of memory footprint and inference speed.
 The main overhead for Landmark Attn arises from modifications to the self-attention KV cache and gathering tensors from memory offloaded to the CPU.
 In DRT, thanks to the chunk-wise retrieval, we perform retrieval only once every 64 tokens, which is $1/(12 \times 64)$ of the corresponding operation in Landmark Attn.
-Overall, DRT effectively maintains random accessibility to distant chunks, while achieving an acceptable inference costs.

-From Figure~\ref{fig:curves}(a), it can be observed that the total training time increases linearly with the increment of the sequence length.
-This is primarily attributed to the chunk-based single-layer full attention, whose cost is only $1/NS^2$ of the per-token per-layer full attention.

-In the extrapolation experiments, both BaseLM and DRT perform well as shown in Figure~\ref{fig:curves}(b)(c).
-However, Landmark Attn fails to extrapolate at longer eval lengths.
-We believe a possible explanation is that a longer context increases the probability of retrieving irrelevant distant chunks, which stems from its limitations in pre-training directly on long contexts.
-An overly short pre-training window prevents access to longer-range information, making the model unable to learn to reduce the attention scores of long-range noise chunks.
-DRT benefits from being able to pre-train directly on long contexts, alleviating this issue to a certain extent.